wp-plugins/confident-captcha/readme.txt

 Wordpress >= 3.0, simpleXML and cURL extensions

-You will need an API key from [Confident Technologies](http://www.confidentcaptcha.com/Wordpress) to use this plugin.
+You will need an API key from [http://www.ConfidentCaptcha.com/WordPress](http://www.confidentcaptcha.com/Wordpress) to use this plugin.
 Keys are free for sites with up to 50,000 CAPTCHAs displayed monthly.

 Please vote for and review this plugin!